edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 ## Introduction

-The [Renesas CK-RA6M5 Cloud Kit](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ck-ra6m5-cloud-kit-based-ra6m5-mcu-group) enables users to securely connect to the cloud and explore the features of the Cortex-M33-based RA6M5 group of MCUs and cloud services.
+The [Renesas CK-RA6M5 Cloud Kit](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ck-ra6m5-cloud-kit-based-ra6m5-mcu-group) enables users to securely connect to the cloud and explore the features of the Cortex M33-based Renesas RA6M5 group of MCUs and cloud services.
 This development board can run machine-learning models and is [officially supported by Edge Impulse](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets).

-This is a getting-started guide for the Renesas CK-RA6M5 board with the Edge Impulse.
-Here we will connect the board to the edge-impulse studio, collect sensor data directly from the board, Prepare a machine-learning model using the collected data, deploy the model back to the board and perform inference locally on the board.
-Let's get started!!
+This is a Getting Started Guide for the Renesas CK-RA6M5 board with Edge Impulse.
+Here we will connect the board to the Edge Impulse Studio, collect sensor data directly from the board, prepare a machine learning model using the collected data, deploy the model back to the board, and perform inferencing locally on the board.
+Let's get started!

 ## Unboxing

-The cloud kit comes with the following items in the box:
+The Cloud Kit comes with the following items in the box:

 - The CK-RA6M5 development board
 - RYZ014A PMOD (CAT-M1 Cellular Module)